JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

 The installation instructions for MongoDB can be found on the [MongoDB website](https://www.mongodb.com/docs/manual/installation/)
 The free community edition is good enough for our purposes.
-To automatically run the `mongod` daemon when the machine is booted, you can run: `systemctl enable mongod.service`, or simply launch it in a given terminal with `mongod`.
+To automatically run the `mongod` daemon when the machine is booted, you can run: `systemctl enable mongod.service`, to run it just once you can use: `systemctl start mongod.service`.

 ### Set up the config file

 The next step is setting up the server configuration file.
 The default location is in the user's home directory, i.e `"~/.optimade.json"`.
-More information and alternative ways for setting up the configuration parameters can be found in the [online configuration instructions](https://www.optimade.org/optimade-python-tools/latest/configuration/).
+More information and alternative ways for setting up the configuration parameters can be found in the [online configuration instructions](https://github.com/JPBergsma/optimade-python-tools/blob/optimade_python_tools_trajectory_0.1/docs/configuration.md).
 An example configuration file `optimade_config.json` is bundled with the package and can be used as starting point for creating your own configuration file.
 If you are setting up a new API, the important parameters to set are: